nanoporetech/dorado-docs/docs/basecaller/move_table.md

 SAM Tag    : mv:B:c,5,0,0,1,0,1
 ```

 ???
-Info "Implementation Details"
+Info "Implementation details"

-    As the meta data is signed, each individual element supports values in the range -128 to 127.
+    As the metadata is signed, each individual element supports values in the range -128 to 127.
     In order to be able to store values outside this range, if a single element in the
     metadata has the value -128 or 127, then the next entry in the metadata should be
     added to the current one, in order to reconstruct the original value.